 A diet high in refined sugar, not only is one of the worst culprits for poor health, but it’s another one of those things that can have a vicious and cyclical effect in your body (like the exercise/ stress/ sleep cycle we talked about last week- check it out here).

 HERE’S HOW SUGAR CAN SABOTAGE YOUR WEIGHT LOSS EFFORTS

 You eat simple sugars and your blood sugars spike, then they drop, then they crave more sugar.
 The constant highs and lows of blood sugar instabilities can cause your hormones to get a little nutso, bad bacteria in your gut to proliferate, and a whole host of other issues.
 The effect it has on your metabolism becomes detrimental to your health.

 You would probably expect Nutritionists to go on and on about sugar.
-Especially considering the average American consumes about 150 lbs. of sugar per year, and even when they don’t think they are consuming it, it’s there.
+Especially considering the average American consumes over 50 lbs of added sugar every year, even when they don’t think they are consuming it.

 There’s the obvious: candy, chocolate, pop and other sweets.

 And the not so obvious: condiments, cereal, salad dressings, juice, snacks, muffins, crackers, white flour, white rice (yep, white flour and rice are pretty much sugar- we call them quick release carbs).
 Even products labeled “healthy”, “gluten-free”, “low-fat”, and “natural” are often loaded with sugars.